dkorotkov444/kino-client/README.md

 ### Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
+The project is configured to automatically generate components in the `src/app/components/` directory with the `kino-` prefix.
 To generate a new component, run:

 ```bash
 ng generate component component-name